sonamsamdupkhangsar/user-rest-service/README.md

-# project-rest-service
+# user-rest-service

-This is a template project for starting a Spring Webflux with R2DBC for Posgresql Maven based project.
+This is user-rest-service for managing user data.
+This service exposes a user signup api.
+This will save the user and create a Authentication account using the Authentication API.
+This service requires a API key.

 ## Run locally